ibm-cloud-docs/pattern-code-engine-ai-summary-app/service-management-architecture.md

 # Architecture decisions for service management
 {: #service}

-The following are service management architecture decisions for the `AI summarization using highly resilient serverless architecture in {{site.data.keyword.cloud}}` pattern.
+The following are service management architecture decisions for the "AI summarization using highly resilient serverless architecture pattern in {{site.data.keyword.cloud}}" pattern.

 ## Architecture decisions for monitoring
 {: #monitoring}